mSvcBench/muBench/Docs/Manual.md

 *Greedy mode*

 In `greedy` mode, the `Runner` allocates a pool of threads.
-Each thread makes an HTTP request to a service defined in the key `ingress_service` (e.g. s0); when the response is received, the thread immediately sends another request.
+Each thread makes an HTTP request to a service defined in the key `ingress_service` (e.g., s0); when the response is received, the thread immediately sends another request.
 Overall, the number of sent requests is the value of `workload_events`.
-The paramenters `workload_files_path_list`, `workload_rounds` and `rate` are not used for greedy mode.
+The parameters `workload_files_path_list`, `workload_rounds` and `rate` are not used for greedy mode.

 *Periodic mode*

-In `periodic` mode, the `Runner` periodically sends HTTP requests at a constant `rate` to a service defined in the key `ingress_service` (e.g. s0).
+In `periodic` mode, the `Runner` periodically sends HTTP requests at a constant `rate` to a service defined in the key `ingress_service` (e.g., s0).
 To manage concurrent requests, the Runner uses a thread pool.
-The paramenters `workload_files_path_list` and `workload_rounds` are not used for periodic mode.
+The parameters `workload_files_path_list` and `workload_rounds` are not used for periodic mode.

 *AfterWorkloadFunction*

-After each test, the `Runner` can execute a custom python function (e.g. to fetch monitoring data from Prometheus) specified in the key `file_name`, which is defined by the user in a file specified in the `file_path` key.
+After each test, the `Runner` can execute a custom python function (e.g., to fetch monitoring data from Prometheus) specified in the key `file_name`, which is defined by the user in a file specified in the `file_path` key.

 *Result File*

 The `result_file` produced by the `Runner` contains five columns.
 Each row is written at the end of an HTTP request.
-The first column indicates the time of the execution of the request as a unix timestamp; the second column indicates the elapsed time, in *ms*, of the request; the third column reports the received HTTP status (e.g. 200 OK), the fourth and fifth columns are the number of processed and pending (on-going) requests at that time, respectively.
+The first column indicates the time of the execution of the request as a Unix timestamp; the second column indicates the elapsed time, in *ms*, of the request; the third column reports the received HTTP status (e.g., 200 OK), the fourth and fifth columns are the number of processed and pending (ongoing) requests at that time, respectively.

 ```zsh
 1637682769350   171   200   6     5